 Each section had a different time limit.
 Each section was further divided into many subsections and those subsections could be attempted in any order.
-The time limit of each such subsection summed up to decide the time limit for the section.
+The time limit of each such subsection is summed up to decide the time limit for the section.

-Computer Science Knowledge section had some questions from OS(intermediate level), DBMS(intermediate to advanced level) and OOD.
+The Computer Science Knowledge section had some questions from OS(intermediate level), DBMS(intermediate to advanced level) and OOD.

-Language sections had questions like unseen passages, arranging sentences in the right order, pointing out the errors in given sentences and few questions on antonyms & synonyms.
+Language sections had questions like unseen passages, arranging sentences in the right order, pointing out the errors in given sentences and a few questions on antonyms & synonyms.

 Interview Round 1: